BLKDG/components-theme/readme.md

 `npm install`

-`gulp`
+For Development
+`npm run watch`

+For production build run
+`npm run production`

 ## The Toolkit

 We've found what works for us at [BLKDG](https://www.blkdg.com) and have continually added to the arsenal.
 The general thought is that the NPM packages are only used locally during the dev process and are in the gitignore file.
 The bower packages are plugins and other tools that we utilize everywhere, so those get shipped with the production code and are included in `assets/vendor`.
 Below is the list of bower packages.
 Not all packages are enqueued, but its nice to know they are there.
 You can see the list of enqueued javascript plugins in `includes/enqueue-scripts.php`.

-* Bootstrap Sass (We'll be updating to Bootstrap 4.0 when its ready for production)
+* Bootstrap Sass
 * Font Awesome
 * Fancybox - A flexible lightbox plugin
 * GSAP - An incredible animation library